Below you can see some case studies, for some ground-level perspective on how we deliver our services and make an impact on society.

 The key worker conducted a risk assessment and provided information and advice on a variety of services i.e. financial advice, language support, DDV application, advice on health, emotional support and most importantly counselling, in order to support her with depression, isolation, low self-esteem and feeling worthless.

 Ashiana is my harbour to dock safely knowing that I will be supported until I can change my life.

-The client reported that she felt Ashiana is her harbour to dock safely knowing that she will be supported until she can change her life.
-She felt no discrimination and experienced full understanding of her cultural differences.
+She felt no discrimination and experienced a full understanding of her cultural differences.
 She felt being listened and valued for the first time in her life.
 She felt being empowered and supported that she managed to build her self confidence.
 She was able to make a decision for her life without fear of her husband or her father.

 Outcomes – Started receiving benefits, enrolled her to college, registered with a GP, and started counselling sessions.

-Since receiving Ashiana one to one counselling MS has reported:
+Since receiving Ashiana one-to-one counselling, MS has reported that she:

-MS is still being supported has 4 more sessions left of counselling, she had also received practical support re: finance and has opened up her own account and does get her EMA money direct to her own account instead of it going to her mum.
+MS is still being supported, has 4 more sessions left of counselling, has also received practical support re: finance, opened up her own account and gets her EMA money direct to her own account instead of it going to her mum.

 *name has been changed to protect her identity.